 - Information in the Natural Sciences (90 Questions): Fundamental to any nursing program is a basic understanding of the principles of the natural sciences.
 This test will measure your understanding of elementary concepts in biology, chemistry, health, and other natural sciences.

-- Vocational Adjustment Index (90 Questions): The day to day demands of nursing require an ability to remain calm under pressure, to remain respectful and neutral with difficult patients, and to maintain a consistent level of professionalism.
-This subtest will act as a sort of personality test to determine whether or not you possess the personality and mental strength to meet these unique demands of the job.
+- Vocational Adjustment Index (90 Questions): The day-to-day demands of nursing require an ability to remain calm under pressure, to remain respectful and neutral with difficult patients, and to maintain a consistent level of professionalism.
+This subtest will act as a sort of personality test to determine whether or you possess the personality and mental strength to meet these unique demands of the job.